tikv/website/content/docs/5.1/concepts/explore-tikv-features/ttl.md

         weight: 3
 ---

-This page walks you through a simple demonstration of how to use TTL on RawKV.
+This page walks you through a simple demonstration of how to use TTL (Time To Live) on RawKV.
+The reason why you use TTL is that:

+- If TTL is not used, the data written to TiKV will always exist in TiKV unless it is manually deleted.
+- When TTL is used, if the TTL of a key is set to 1 hour, then one hour later, the data will be automatically deleted by TiKV.

 ## Prerequisites